Keir Starmer: Public opinion

-Starmer has suffered from low favourability among the British public during his tenure as prime minister.
-Starmer's average approval rating fell from 5% after the election to -30% by January 2025 before levelling off until April 2025 when it began to decline further, reaching -46% by November that year.
+Starmer was viewed unfavourably by the British public during his tenure as prime minister.
+Starmer's average approval rating fell from +5% after the election to −30% by January 2025 before levelling off until April 2025 when it began to decline further, reaching −46% by November that year.
 A poll by Ipsos indicates that Starmer is the most unpopular prime minister since Ipsos's records began in 1977.
 It found 13% of the public were satisfied with Starmer's job performance, 79% dissatisfied, giving a net approval rating of minus 66.
 Starmer's average net approval remained higher than Boris Johnson's during the Partygate scandal, Jeremy Corbyn's when he resigned as Labour leader and when Liz Truss resigned as prime minister.
-Some voters have objected to his attempted benefit reductions as part of Labour's Universal Credit Bill in July 2025.